 By Molly Friedman, Esq., 301.563.6685

-For each year, if MSRPS investment funds meet or exceed the assumed rate of return, COLA increase for those individuals is capped at 2.5%.
-However, if the MSRPS investment funds fail to meet the goal, the COLA increase is capped at 1%.
-However, in 2019 the investment fund target was met and the resulting COLA increase in July 2020 was low enough that there were no issues with caps for different retirement systems.
+For each year, if MSRPS investment funds meet or exceed the assumed rate of return, the COLA increase for those individuals is capped at 2.5%.
+However, if the MSRPS investment funds don’t meet the goal, the COLA increase is capped at 1%.
+However, in 2019, the investment fund target was met, and the resulting COLA increase in July 2020 was low enough that there were no issues with caps for different retirement systems.

-If you are an eligible retired State of Maryland Employee, the impact of the annual COLA increase on your benefit amount depends on your benefit system.
+If you’re an eligible retired State of Maryland employee, the impact of the annual COLA increase on your benefit amount depends on your benefits system.
 For most retirees, the COLA increase is applied to your current benefit amount.
 This allows for your benefits to continually increase with each COLA.

-State of Maryland employees who retired on or after July 1, 2020 will be eligible for the annual COLA beginning July 2021.
-Further details regarding the COLA increase for July 2021 will be available closer to that time.
-Here are the law firm of Andalman & Flynn, P.C., we’ve successfully helped hundreds of State of Maryland employees obtain disability retirement.
+State of Maryland employees who retired on or after July 1, 2020, are eligible for the annual COLA beginning July 2021.
+Further details are available regarding the COLA increase for July 2021.
+At the law firm of Andalman & Flynn, P.C., we’ve successfully helped hundreds of State of Maryland employees obtain disability retirement.

-The firm focuses on cases that impact the rights of everyone, and are there for clients when responsive legal help is most critical.
+The firm focuses on cases that impact the rights of everyone and are there for clients when responsive legal help is most critical.
 The firm has provided legal analysis on national and local television and radio, and their attorneys often testify before legislative bodies and are routinely invited to contribute to prominent legal publications.